victorgu-github/WorkshopPLUS-K8s-Lab-Cx-resources/LabGuides/module5a-instructions.md

 9. Click the "Validate and Continue" button.

 10. You're going to replace the contents of the pipeline yaml with a template included in this lab.
-Open the file **C:\k8s\Labs\Module5\pipelines\build-pipeline-step1.yaml** in an editor.
+Open the file **C:\<path to repo>\Labs\Module5\pipelines\build-pipeline-step1.yaml** in an editor.

 11. The first part of the file lists which branch triggers the build.